 The act only applies to four cadres of military personnel:

 A landlord may also require the tenant to provide them with certain information, including a copy of the deployment letters and a written notice of their intention to move out.
-Once all those requirements are met, the lease will normally terminate 30 days after the next rent period begins, provided that the tenant provides a written notice as required.
+Once all those requirements are met, the lease will normally terminate 30 days after the first date of the next rent period, provided that the tenant provides a written notice as required.

 3. The Tenant is a Victim of Domestic Violence

 Special rental provisions exist in Virginia for domestic violence victims.
 The state defines such victims as victims of sexual abuse, family abuse, stalking, or criminal sexual assault.
-However, before they can move out, the landlord can require them to show proof of their domestic violence status.
-For example, by providing a landlord with a copy of the police restraining order.
+However, before they can move out, the landlord can require them to show proof of their domestic violence status or circumstances.
+For example, a landlord can be provided with a copy of the police restraining order.

-A rental property owner must provide their tenants with habitable rental premises.
+A rental property owner has an obligation to provide their tenants with habitable rental premises.

 Basically, this means rental properties that:

-Under Virginia law (Va.
+Under Virginia laws (Va.
 Stat.
-Ann. § 55.1-1241 (2020)), if your tenant notifies you of an issue and you fail to respond and provide a habitable rental property, they may be able to legally move out.
+Ann. § 55.1-1241 (2020)), if your tenant notifies you of an issue and you fail to respond and provide a habitable rental property, they may be able to have an early lease termination legally.

 5. The Landlord Has Violated the Terms of the Lease Agreement

 Landlords, too, have certain responsibilities under a lease or rental agreement that they must abide by for the entire duration of the lease agreement.
-Some of the landlord responsibilities include:
+Some of the landlord’s obligations include:

-If a landlord doesn’t do such things, their tenant may have a right to break their lease.
+If a landlord fails to do such things, their tenant may have a right to break their lease.
+In addition, if the landlord creates conditions to force the tenant to move out, this may be considered landlord harassment and tenants can break their lease with a notice.

-Virginia Landlords Responsibility to Find a Replacement Tenant
+Virginia Landlord’s Duty to Find a Replacement Tenant

 Virginia landlords have a responsibility to “mitigate damages.”
 This means that a landlord cannot just sit back and wait for the term to end and then move to court and sue their tenant for all rent due under the lease.